Enedis-OSS/chutney/docs/docs/installation/advanced_topics.md

 !!! important
     Maven module [local-dev](https://github.com/Enedis-OSS/chutney/tree/main/chutney/packaging/local-dev) shows :

-    * How to use in memory authentication and roles, see the `mem-auth` profile.
+    * How to use in memory authentication and roles, see the `mem-auth` profile
-    * How to use a custom LDAP authentication (for example purpose, it uses an embedded LDAP server).
+    * How to use a custom LDAP authentication (for example purpose, it uses an embedded LDAP server)
+    * How to use a OIDC provider authentication (for example purpose, it uses a local server)

 Chutney uses Spring Security for :

 * Basic authentication
-* Enforce authentication and check authorization on API (ex. admin rights Spring Boot [Actuator](#spring-boot-actuator) endpoints)
+* Enforce authentication and check authorization on API (ex. admin rights Spring Boot [Actuator](#actuator) endpoints)
-* Configuring in memory users and roles with a Spring profile [mem-auth](link) if needed
+* Configuring in memory users and roles with the Spring profile `mem-auth` if needed

 ??? note "How to use in memory Spring profile `mem-auth`"